On this page

 2 Manulife pharmacogenetics pilot program – 2018-2020

 The test may be covered for you and your family under your group benefits plan.
 But there are a few rules for coverage.
 First, not all plans cover the test.
-Check your booklet to find out if yours does.
+You can check the learning centre on your group benefits account to find out if yours does cover it.

 The test is only covered for certain conditions: